kmiller621/orcid-profile/README.md

 If you're reading this on the github, repo, please see the rendered lesson at: http://authorcarpentry.github.io/orcid-profile

-*Content Contributors: Tom Morrell, Kaylea Champion, Donna Wrublewski, Gail Clement*
+*Content Contributors: Gail Clement, Tom Morrell, Kaylea Champion, Donna Wrublewski*

 *Lesson Maintainers: Tom Morrell*